Day Two - Main Conference

 Key Takeaways

-- Evolution of NORM mining waste disposal practices
+- Evolution of NORM waste disposal practices

 - Risk assessment and management strategies